masuday/SparseMatrixDicts.jl/README.md

 ## Quick start

-Creates s sparse matrix with a hash table.
+This package creates a sparse matrix as Dictionary.
-It can be used as a dense matrix.
+You can convert the dictionary to a SparseCSC matrix or a dense matrix.
+It is useful when the nonzero elements randomly occur and you can not prepare the sparse storage before you see the actual elements.

 ```
 using SparseMatrixDicts